cta-observatory/ctapipe/docs/developer-guide/getting-started.rst

     $ git commit
       [type descriptive message in window that pops up]

 and repeat.
-The commit message should follow the *GIT conventions*: the first line is a short description, followed by a blank line, followed by details if needed (in a bullet list if applicable).
+The commit message should follow the *Git conventions*: use the imperative, the first line is a short description, followed by a blank line, followed by details if needed (in a bullet list if applicable).
 You may even refer to GitHub issue ids, and they will be automatically linked to the commit in the issue tracker.
 An example commit message::

-  fixed bug #245
+  fix bug #245

   - changed the order of if statements to avoid logical error
   - added unit test to check for regression